 - 1. When using the library, students are expected to conduct themselves in a manner consistent with the guidelines described in "Conduct and Discipline." - 2.
-Eating and drinking are not permitted. - 3.
-Designated quiet study areas and group work areas should be respected. - 4.
+Designated quiet study areas and group work areas should be respected. - 3.
 Students are expected to use their time productively.
 This may include homework, reading, or using library media materials.